-As Buddhism spread throughout the East, Kunley is considered to have been a man of the people, who made Buddhist texts and teachings easy to understand for the “common folk”.
+Instead, he was revered for them.
+As Buddhism spread throughout the East, Kunley is considered to have been a man of the people.
+He made Buddhist texts and teachings easy to understand for the “common folk”.

 Kunley’s Bhutan penis was so powerful that locals awarded it a nickname – “The Thunderbolt of Flaming Wisdom”.
 In paintings, the Divine Madman of Bhutan is typically always depicted shirtless.
 He is the only Buddhist figure that is shown in this way.

-Aside from his own wood (pardon the pun), the Divine Madman of Bhutan always carried an artificial phallus with him that was made from wood and ivory.
+When he went about his day-to-day life, the Divine Madman of Bhutan always carried an artificial phallus with him.
+It was made from wood and ivory.
 Today, the head monk at Kunley’s temple still carries a similar wooden staff.

 Blessings at Chimi Lhakhang Temple

-You’ll be impressed with some of the innovation of the Bhutan penis murals.
+You will be impressed with how innovative some of the Bhutan penis murals are.
 Some of them are smiling, others are flying through the air, and so on.
 It’s quite a trip.

 Modern Bhutan and the Phallus

 Painting phalluses on the sides of houses and buildings is not a mainstream practice in modern Bhutan but it does exist.
-Even when I was hundreds of miles away from Wangdue Phodrang and Chimi Lhakhang during my Bhutan travel itinerary, I still saw the occasional phallus mural on houses and outhouses in places like Paro.
+Even when you are hundreds of miles away from Wangdue Phodrang and Chimi Lhakhang, you may still see the occasional phallus mural on houses and outhouses in places like Paro.

 Outside of paintings and murals, phalluses can be found everywhere throughout Bhutan if you pay attention.
 Offerings taken to temples are often presented in phallus shapes, ornaments in restaurants are often phalluses, and people wear phallus charms on their jewelry.